Our Activities

 Investing Resources Back Into The System

-The Network’s Equity in Action Grant Program sought to invest resources back into the system to identify, understand, and disrupt inequities, as well as focusing on opportunities for students to learn, engage, progress, and complete courses on time.
-The intention of this program was to draw faculty, staff, students, and middle level administrators to support innovative thinking, research, and evidence-based practices that lead to institutional change and specifically address equity-related challenges.
+The Network’s Equity in Action Grant (EIA) Program seeks to invest resources back into the system to identify, understand, and disrupt inequities, as well as focus on opportunities for students to learn, engage, progress, and complete courses on time.
+The intention of this program is to draw faculty, staff, students, and middle level administrators to support innovative thinking, research, and evidence-based practices that lead to institutional change and specifically address equity-related challenges.

 The goals of the Equity in Action Grant Program include: